MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

-- ❌ After login, when I change page, GoogleLoginButton on UI changes to loged off
+- Sequence by gpt
+  - 🔴 Implement CI/CD using GitHub Actions
+  - 🔴 Configure SonarQube to Show Test Coverage in the Quality Gate
+- 🔴 Test server and CI/CD to be setup with continuous testing
 - npm run dev gives warning
   - ⚠ Invalid next.config.js options detected:
   - ⚠ Unrecognized key(s) in object: 'swcMinify'
 - 🔴 All unit tests
-- 🔴 Test server and CI/CD to be setup with continuous testing

 - external links in markdown should open in new tab
 - markdown pages should open with a URL in browser
 - ability to ask questions to GPT